De Montfort Music: Sophia Music Group

 † Indicates re-issue of albums previously self-published by St. John Cantius, Chicago.

 ‡ Indicates re-issue of album previously self-published by the Monastic Choir of Our Lady of Clear Creek Abbey.

+§ Indicates re-issue of album previously released by De Montfort and distributed by Universal Music.

+¶ Indicates re-issue of album previously self-published by Our Lady of Guadalupe Seminary.